 - Nurturing student social skills through focused interactions

 - Updating the team on a regular basis

 - Training parents on how to reinforce treatment plans outside of school

 Registered Behavior Technician (RBT)

 RBTs have received a paraprofessional certification in behavior analysis.
 They help provide a variety of behavior-analytic services and are closely supervised by an RBT Supervisor and/or an RBT Requirements Coordinator.

 How Behavioral Health Specialists Support Students and Schools

 One of the main roles that behavioral health specialists play is in the Functional Behavior Assessment (FBA) process.
-FBAs help behavioral health specialists identify why certain behaviors occur, and then design a plan to modify or replace that behavior with healthier behaviors, using the following steps:
+FBAs help behavioral health specialists identify why certain behaviors occur and then design a plan to modify or replace that behavior with healthier behaviors by using the following steps: